 The rope is connected, via some whipping and self amalgamating tape, to a Whetman Kraken carabiner.
 This makes for a nice firm grip to handle the carabiner.
-The self amalgamating tape can start to degrade after a several years but can be DIY replaced.
 It is also supplied with a float that can be repositioned to suit your needs by simply adjusting a couple of knots.

 The Kraken is a stainless steel carabiner that has a clean snag free nose.
 It was developed by Whetman Equipment specifically for sea kayaking.
 It has some nice features including a bent back that matches the curve of the sides of a sea kayak which means it can be single handedly slid under the deck lines and rotated to clip the line.